TenebrisOS/Nots/README.md

 Nots is an open-source note-taking app designed primarly for Android, with privacy, simplicity, and customization in mind.
 It will later on feature self-hosted encrypted storage and colorful themes.

+This branch will focus on the online encrypted storage system and other experimental upcoming features.
+Once a feature will be relatively stable, I will automatically update the master branch and release a build.

 ## Features
 - [x] Basic stored notes
 - [ ] Dark / light themes